KojoK65/Active-Directory/README.md

 ## 🧪 Step 1: Create a Single User Manually Using PowerShell

-We created a user account named `ron` with specific attributes, set a password, and enabled the account.
+Created a user account named `ron` with specific attributes, set a password, and enabled the account.

 ### 🔹 Script Used:
 ```powershell